-Applicants should submit the Common Application, the Universal College Application or the Randolph College Application, along with the following credentials:
+Applicants should submit the Common Application or the Randolph College Application along with the following credentials:

 - 1. Secondary School Transcript: An official transcript should be sent directly to the Office of Admission by the secondary school. - 2.
 Official Test Scores: Randolph College is test-optional for applicants.
 If a student prefers to submit test scores because the student feels it will enhance their application, they are free to do so.
-However, submission of test scores will not serve as a detriment to the student's admission status.

-- 3. At least one letter of recommendation from the guidance counselor or from a senior-year teacher (highly recommended). - 4.
+However, submission of test scores will not serve as a detriment to the student's admission status. - 3.
+Letter of recommendation from the guidance counselor or from a senior-year teacher (optional). - 4.
 Essay or college-specified option (highly recommended).